 Retaining walls had to be designed and built to stabilize steep hills in an area that once had a creek running through it, and still to this day has a small riparian spring (more on this below).
 (From Annual Report of the Dept of Public Works of City and County of San Francisco, June 1967, p14-17).

-Coincidentally, one of the Recreation and Parks Department civil engineers who worked on this challenging project was Douglas Martin, grandfather of the recently elected president of the Sunnyside Neighborhood Association, Steve Martinpinto.
+Coincidentally, one of the Recreation and Parks Department civil engineers who worked on this challenging project was Douglas Martin, grandfather of the ex-president (2016-2020) of the Sunnyside Neighborhood Association, Steve Martin-Pinto.